bennyguitar/CollapseClick/README.md

 ## Installation ##

-Drag the included <code>CollapseClick.m, CollapseClick.h, CollapseClickCell.m, CollapseClickCell.h, CollapseClickCell.xib, CollapseClickArrow.h, CollapseClickArrow.m</code> files into your project.
+Drag the included CollapseClick.m, CollapseClick.h, CollapseClickCell.m, CollapseClickCell.h, CollapseClickCell.xib, CollapseClickArrow.h, CollapseClickArrow.m files into your project.
+They are located in the top-level directory **CollapseClick**.
+You can see a demo of how to use these with the included Xcode project as well.

 Import CollapseClick.h into your ViewController.h file.
 Next, in InterfaceBuilder, drag a UIScrollView out into your ViewController.
 Click on the Identity Inspector (3rd icon from the left, in the Right Pane in XCode) and change the class to <code>CollapseClick</code>.
 Connect up your CollapseClick to your ViewController.h file.
 Now add the CollapseClickDelegate.
 Your interface should look like this now: